Ethan88/VMF/README.md

 Should the value of voth the R-tier coins and the LX coins stay below 10 percent of earlier value for more than 96 hours, then the LX and R-tier coins being held in the LX Exchange Contract are joined in escrow by the equivalent amount of ETH from the stake pool.
 This situation remains, marked to market every 24 hours, until the value of the underlying LX and R-tier asset returns.

-For this reason -- to ensure the price stability of the Lisa -- the value of outstanding LX for any given Fund may not exceed the value of their initial stake (either $10,000 USD in ETH or 10 percent of AUM) they submitted when launching their fund, and which is being held in the stake contract.
+For this reason -- to ensure the price stability of the Lisa -- the value of outstanding LX for any given Fund may not exceed the value of their initial stake (either $10,000 USD in ETH or 10 percent of AUM, whichever is larger) that they submitted when launching their fund, and which is being held in the stake contract.

 ###Crowdfunding a new Fund on a VMF platform
 * In the Untied States, anybody who has registered a private placement with the SEC under regulation D may crowdsale their VMF in USD from accredited investors (ie., what we did). *With this option, your investors may not withdraw their funds for the length of the fund, essentially behaving like a market-linked certificate of deposit.*